michelgrootjans/explaining-flow/readme.md

 The measurements you get for each simulation are:
 - Throughput: the number of stories the team finishes per unit of time.
 Typically referred to as team velocity.
-- Cycle: the average time taken from start to finish for a story
+- Cycle Time: the average time taken from start to finish for a story
 - WIP: the number of items in progress, started, but not done

 Stakeholders and customers typically worry about throughput and cycle time.
 Throughput indicates how efficient a team is.
-Lead time indicates how long stakeholders have to wait for their ideas to be implemented.
+Cycle Time indicates how long stakeholders have to wait for their ideas to be implemented, once work starts.

 ## Using the simulator
 You can use the [online simulator](https://michelgrootjans.github.io/explaining-flow/)